eduard-balamatiuc/faf-pad-ghost-hunters/README.md

         ```

 - `POST /journal/users/{user_id}/submit` - Consumed by Gateway
+    - Path Parameters:

+        `user_id` - ID of the User that calls this endpoint in order to submit the selected Ghost Type and Symptoms from the general pool of all possible Ghost Types and Symptoms.

     - Description

         User submits the selected Ghost Type and Symptoms and receives output based on the choice and according to Ghost Service Encyclopedia, as well as the reward in money and experience.